centre-for-humanities-computing/DaCy/README.md

 <details>
   <summary>Where is my DaCy model located?</summary>

+  By default the models are located in `~/.dacy`.
+The location can be configured with the environmental variable `DACY_CACHE_DIR`.

-  To figure out where your DaCy model is located you can always use:
+  Additionally, to figure out where your DaCy model is located you can always use:

   ```python
   where_is_my_dacy()